-Pass your travel agent course and you could be looking at a position that’s a real 9-5, 40 hour a week job including work on a Saturday.
+Pass your travel agent course, and you could be looking at a position that’s an actual 9-5, 40 hours a week, including work on a Saturday.
 Also, there are many opportunities to work part-time if you’re unable to commit to full-time work.

 Take an Online Travel Agent Course with OCA

-There are still many employment possibilities for people in the Australian travel sector and you can get started on your career by taking an online travel agent certificate from OCA.
+There are still many employment possibilities for people in the Australian travel sector, and you can get started on your career by taking an online course on how to Become a Travel Agentfrom OCA.
 Affordable, flexible and with content delivered by industry professionals with experience in the sphere, you get the grounding you need to get started on your career as a travel agent.

 So, if you'd like to include some high-quality video-based learning in your personal development plan, you can find out more about what we offer by visiting us today at www.onlinecoursesaustralia.edu.au.
 While you’re there, why not take a look at our easy payment options that make your training even more affordable and accessible than ever!